VisionsOfficial/visionstrust-docs/docs/index.md

 ## Developer Guide
 If you are a developer, you will likely be jumping around between the catalogue application documentation and the more technical documentation.

-To simplify this for you, we have setup a guide that will lead you from the creation of the organization to installing the connector to realizing your first data exchange using VisionsTrust.
+To simplify this for you, we have setup a guide that will lead you from the creation of the organization to installing the connector to realizing your first data exchange using {{ app_name }}.

 Get started by [clicking here for the full guide](./guide/requirements.md) or [here if you only need to check the requirements](./guide/requirements.md).